Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 Canada – 4

-As of the end of February 1, 14,380 people were confirmed as having been infected in mainland China, most of them in and around Wuhan.
+As of the end of February 2, the number of people infected was confirmed at 17,205 in mainland China, most of them in and around Wuhan.

-At least 304 people have died, nearly all in Hubei Province, but officials have confirmed a number of deaths elsewhere including in the capital Beijing.
+At least 361 people have died, nearly all of them in Hubei Province, but officials have confirmed a number of deaths elsewhere, including in the capital Beijing.

-The city of Macau, a gambling hub hugely popular with mainland tourists, has confirmed seven cases.
+The city of Macau, a gambling hub hugely popular with mainland tourists, has confirmed eight cases.

 In Hong Kong, 14 people are known to have been infected, with hundreds of suspected cases reported.